When credit card payments are declined, they can happen for a variety of reasons.

-Before you contact Uscreen support about declined charges, please check all of the above with your end-user and then let support know that you have verified all of the previous information.
+Before you contact Uscreen support about declined charges, please check all of the above with your end user and then let support know that you have verified all of the previous information.

 Why was a charge declined?

 When we submit a payment request to the financial institution, they use an automated system to check whether to process the charge or not.
 Their systems take into consideration various signals such as account balance, the card information provided, spending habits, location of charge vs. location of card origin, etc. Due to these varying factors, a card could be rejected a few minutes after a successful transaction even if all the credit card information provided is correct.
-We may not be able to pinpoint the exact cause of the issue in this case.
+We may be unable to pinpoint the exact cause of the issue in this case.

 How can I find more information about a specific charge decline?

 If you are using Stripe:

 Log in to your Stripe account and search by the end-user email address (this must be the same email address associated with their Uscreen account).

 Search by the email address of the end-user.

 Click on their email address on the result page.

 Scroll down until you see “Events and logs”.